Nuts (1987 film): Production

-In 1980, Universal Studios purchased the film rights to Tom Topor's off-off-Broadway play and financed its move to Broadway.
+In 1980, Universal Pictures purchased the film rights to Tom Topor's off-off-Broadway play and financed its move to Broadway.
 The studio greenlighted the film adaptation in January 1982 and announced Mark Rydell would produce and direct Debra Winger in the relatively low-budget film.
 Barbra Streisand had campaigned for the role, but filming was scheduled to begin in the summer of 1982 and Rydell was unwilling to postpone the project while she completed Yentl.

-Universal was concerned about the controversial nature of Nuts and eventually sold it to Warner Bros., where it remained in limbo until 1986, when Streisand was signed for $5 million plus a percentage of the gross.
-Topor and Rydell clashed about the film's focus and Rydell eventually quit, citing scheduling problems, budgetary concerns, and artistic differences.
-It was his second time that he had abandoned a Streisand property; he had walked away from A Star Is Born a decade earlier.
+Universal was concerned about the controversial nature of Nuts and eventually sold the property to Warner Bros., where it remained in limbo until 1986, when Streisand was signed for $5 million plus a percentage of the gross.
+Topor and Rydell clashed about the film's focus and eventually Rydell quit, citing scheduling problems, budgetary concerns, and artistic differences.
+It was the second time that he had abandoned a Streisand property; a decade earlier, he had walked away from A Star Is Born.
 Streisand assumed producing duties but declined to direct, and Martin Ritt was hired to replace Rydell.
 Streisand hired Andrzej Bartkowiak, who had filmed the documentary chronicling the making of The Broadway Album, as director of photography.
-She researched her role by studying schizophrenic patients in a mental ward and interviewing prostitutes at a Los Angeles brothel, and began to work on her own draft of the screenplay.
+She researched her role by studying schizophrenic patients in a mental ward and interviewing prostitutes at a Los Angeles brothel, and she began writing her own draft of the screenplay.
 Although she received no screen credit for her work, the studio later publicly acknowledged her contribution.

-Richard Dreyfuss was offered the role of Aaron Levinsky, but he passed.
-Dustin Hoffman suggested himself, but Warner refused to meet his artistic and salary demands.
-At various times the media reported Marlon Brando, Paul Newman, and Al Pacino were considered.
-Original choice Dreyfuss finally was cast, and filming was postponed yet again to allow him to complete Tin Men.
+Richard Dreyfuss was offered the role of Aaron Levinsky, but he initially passed.
+Dustin Hoffman was interested in the part but Warner refused to meet his artistic and salary demands.
+At various times it was reported Marlon Brando, Paul Newman, and Al Pacino were all considered.
+Dreyfuss was asked again and he accepted; filming was postponed again to allow him to complete his role in Tin Men.